KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 appropriate location of the data, though.
-In this example below, you can see that a new iterator variable is being declared, which is set from the beginning of the list plus the row of the index and the data that the iterator is pointing to is what is being returned
+In this example below, you can see that a new iterator variable is being declared, which is set from the beginning of the list plus the row of the index and the data that the iterator is pointing to is what is being returned.

 We can't just return whatever data we want though.
 We may be trying to bind data to a property with an incompatible data type, such as a QStringList to a